dickeyy/adventofcode/2024/README.md

-## Advent of Code 2023
+## Advent of Code 2024

-This was my first year doing Advent of Code!
-All my solutions are in Typescript using Bun.
+All of my solutions this year are in Go.

 | Day | Solution                 | Difficulty (IMO) |
 | --- | ------------------------ | ---------------- |